Angela Fang, Ph.D.

 Ryan Jane Jacoby, Ph.D.

-I am currently a staff psychologist at Massachusetts General Hospital and an Instructor in Psychiatry at Harvard Medical School.
+I am currently a staff psychologist at Massachusetts General Hospital and an Assistant Professor in the Department of Psychiatry at Harvard Medical School.
 My clinical and research interests are broadly focused on the nature and treatment of OCD and anxiety disorders, including specific interests in psychological mechanisms of change in exposure-based therapies (e.g., inhibitory learning approaches) as well as treatment augmentation strategies that capitalize on these mechanisms.
 I am also interested in improving the understanding and behavioral/psychophysiological measurement of transdiagnostic psychological processes (e.g., intolerance of uncertainty, cognitive/attentional control) utilizing multi-method approaches (e.g., attentional disengagement eye-tracking tasks, behavioral economic decision-making paradigms, biometric indices of autonomic arousal).
 Accordingly, I am strongly committed to the NTTR SIG’s mission of integrating cognitive and affective neuroscience to enhance the efficacy of psychological interventions.
 I have been attending the ABCT convention since 2010, and several of the methods I now use in my research I have learned from participating in this SIG (including from the 2016 pre-conference institute).
 Thus, as Representative-at-Large, I aim to bring my experience and passion for transdiagnostic and translational research to advance the SIG’s mission and to interface with the broader ABCT community.

 SENIOR ADVISOR TO THE CHAIR